abelmewleddeg/motion_ecc/README.md

 TO DO:

+(0) Fix eccentricity pixels so that x,y are the hypotenuse of set ecc in deg

 (1) Add cortical magnification for the eccentricities

 (2) Code for 2 sessions; choose 2 polar angles randomly for a given subject, then test the other 2 in second session